frc-frecon/frecon/README.md

   - If you're using Ruby for the first time, run `gem install bundler` after installing Ruby.
     - Gems are Ruby's packages; Bundler will handle installing our dependency libraries.

+## Installation

+To install FReCon, you can either (a) "clone" the Git repository from GitHub, via `git clone https://github.com/frc-frecon/frecon.git`, or (b) install the latest stable version of FReCon from RubyGems via `gem install frecon`.

 ## How to get started